LwM2M vs MQTT: A Head-to-Head Comparison

 Overall Differences of LwM2M vs MQTT

-As the protocol’s name suggests, MQTT is primarily used as a telemetry protocol.
-However, it sometimes serves as a basis for developing proprietary DM functionalities.
+MQTT is first and foremost a telemetry protocol.
+However, it can also be applied as a base to develop proprietary device management functionalities.
 LwM2M, on the other hand, has the upper hand of being an IoT device management and service enablement protocol that can also be applied in telemetry use cases.

 - LwM2M can be used on both lightweight and resource-intensive devices, making it popular in IoT scenarios.